-Does Insurance Cover Your Business's Losses Due to COVID-19?
+Does Insurance Cover Business Losses Incurred Due to COVID-19?

 At the risk of stating the painfully obvious, these are extraordinarily trying times for businesses, many (if not the vast majority) of which have been mostly, if not entirely, shut down on account of the Coronavirus pandemic.
 As we all know, this has forced many businesses to make gut-wrenching decisions, ranging from whether to institute company-wide pay cuts, rotating furloughs, or outright lay-offs.
 This has taken a huge toll not only on the businesses' bottom lines, but has also exacted a heavy emotional, human toll as well.